 THE RYDGES POST

 Port Macquarie Camel Safaris happen on Lighthouse Beach and it is a terrific experience.
-While camels may be called the ‘ships of the desert’ you get plenty of sand without the desert and plenty of water views without boarding a ship – your get a gentle ride up on one of these wonderful animals, high enough to enjoy views out to sea that may include dolphins frolicking off shore or passing whales during their mating season.
+While camels may be called the ‘ships of the desert’ you get plenty of sand without the desert and lots of water views without boarding a ship – you get a gentle ride up on one of these wonderful animals, high enough to enjoy views out to sea that may include dolphins frolicking off shore or passing whales during the mating season.

 The cameleers who will be your guides are fun and welcoming and full of fascinating camel facts and stories.